PowerMamba: A Deep State Space Model and Comprehensive Benchmark for Time Series Prediction in Electric Power Systems: Literature Review

 Mamba \cite{gu2023mamba} and deep state space models (SSMs) \cite{gu2021efficiently} have recently emerged as efficient alternatives to Transformers, surpassing them in a variety of tasks.
 These models enhance scalability and efficiency with parallel training and sub-quadratic inference \cite{wang2024mamba}.
 In order to manage dependencies at various scales, the State Space Transformer (SST) model \cite{xu2024integrating} integrates Mamba with Transformers, while SiMBA \cite{patro2024simba} employs Fast Fourier Transform (FFT) for channel modeling.
 Bi-Mamba+ \cite{liang2024bi} introduces dynamic adaptation and bidirectional processing for intra- and inter-series correlations, and TimeMachine \cite{timemachine} employs four Mamba blocks with varying resolutions, which enables efficient multivariate forecasting.

 Building on these developments, our model offers three significant innovations that improve multivariate prediction with Mamba-based models.
 First, it uses a dynamic time series decomposition to separate seasonal and trend components and capture the underlying dynamics of highly variable time series.
 Second, fixed-size linear projections of the input and output sequences ensure that our model size does not scale with increasing context or prediction window sizes.
-Third, the model employs two parallel Mamba blocks, one of which is inversed to process transposed time series.
+Third, the model employs \textbf{\textit{two parallel}} Mamba blocks, one of which is inversed to process transposed time series.
 This inverse operation enables dual tokenization, where one captures intra-series dependencies within each time series, while the other captures inter-series relationships across time slots.

 As forecasting methods have advanced, the need for comprehensive datasets that match the capabilities of modern machine learning models has grown, but existing datasets often have significant limitations in the types of time series they cover and their duration.
 For instance, \cite{zheng2022multi} offers one year of data for load and renewable energy generation in ERCOT and MISO, while \cite{building900k} provides synthetic data spanning one year for 900,000 buildings that is designed for short-term load forecasting.
 In \cite{STLF}, six years of day-ahead electricity prices are provided in separate datasets for markets such as France, Germany, and PJM, where \cite{pombo2022benchmarking} focuses on a single solar plant in Denmark, offering one year of data for short-term PV-power forecasting.
 While these datasets provide valuable insight, they do not have the granularity, synchronization, and multivariate scope needed for advanced machine learning models.
 Our dataset resolves these issues by integrating zonal loads, zonal electricity prices, ancillary service prices, and wind and solar generation into one dataset that spans five years with hourly resolution.
 This dataset is published along with our toolbox and together they provide a platform to benchmark and foster innovation in power system forecasting.
+While this work focuses on zonal medium- to long-term forecasting tasks typically performed by Transmission System Operators (TSOs), the proposed model is general and can be adapted for short-term forecasting and for applications at the Distribution System Operator (DSO) level as well.